-Or, visit Fluke's Web site at www.fluke.com.
+Or visit us on the World Wide Web: www.fluke.com

 Standard Equipment

 The items listed below and shown in Figure 1 are included with your calibrator.
 If the calibrator is damaged or something is missing, contact the place of purchase immediately.
 To order replacement parts or spares, see the user-replaceable parts list at the end of this manual.